TranNhatTan14/Obsidian/content/Zettelkasten/Large Language Model.md

 links:
   - "[[Artificial Intelligence]]"
 ---
+- We will not train LLM, instead we will finetuning

+# Tactical

+Practices for prompt, RAG, flow engineering, evals and monitoring

+# Operational

+The organizational

+# Strategic

 - Find and filter open source models on Hugging Face Hub based on task, rankings, and memory requirements.
 - Using the transformers library to perform text, audio, image, and multimodal tasks.
 - Easily share your AI apps with a user-friendly interface or via API and run them on the cloud using Gradio and Hugging Face Spaces.